-Job descriptions have been around for a long time, as evidenced by this sample from the 1860’s.
+Job descriptions have been around for a long time.
 But many employers either don’t have them or have let them become out-of-date and not reflective of the actual job duties and requirements.

 As noted in a recent BLR HR Daily Advisor article, up-to-date, well-written job descriptions are valuable tools in the recruiting process, performance evaluations, training program design and regulatory compliance, including complying with the Americans with Disabilities Act (ADA)* and the Fair Labor Standards Act (see previous post regarding the FLSA).

 However, like employee handbooks, if you do not commit to keeping them up to date you might as well not have them.
 What I have found to be a good practice for keeping the job description up to date is to review it with each employee in conjunction with the annual performance review.
 Request feedback from the employee at that time concerning additions/deletions/clarifications to the job description.
 Often the employee knows more about what the job actually entails or should entail than their supervisor.